Code-Inside/Blog/_posts/2016-01-31-working-with-fonticons-in-uwp.md

 ## Result

-The result is hopefully that you see the correct icon.
+The result is hopefully that you see the correct icon... right?

 BTW, we try to bring [FontAwesome to UWP](https://github.com/charri/Font-Awesome-WPF/issues/23) with a simple NuGet package.

+And thanks to [Alexander Witkowski](https://twitter.com/Alex_Witkowski/status/692134058051178502) for the suggestion of the FontIcon class - I didn't know that this is part of the SDK.